 When Your Furnace Comes on but No Heat Comes out of Your Vents

 When winter hits and the temperatures drop, the last thing you want is a furnace that seems to be working, but isn’t actually blowing hot air through the vents.
+When your furnace is not working properly during freezing temperatures it can be extremely frustrating.
 Fortunately, the cause may be simpler than you think and you may be able to fix the problem yourself.
 Follow these troubleshooting tips to figure out why heat isn’t coming out of your vents:

 Take a Look at the Thermostat